georgecretu26/airport-shops/README.md

 The Airport Shopping and Dining Management Application is a web-based platform that allows users to view and manage various shops and dining facilities within an airport.
 The application provides two main sections: Shopping and Dining.
 Users can view detailed information about each facility, search for facilities, and administrators can manage the facilities and reset the database to its initial state.

+The web application is deployed on AWS and can be visualised https://airport-shops.georgecretu.dev/

 ## Features

 ### User Features